Skip to content

 How to Make Baked Mostaccioli

-• Add tomatoes.
-To the same pot, add the tomatoes to the pot, but as you release them from the can, use your hands to break them up.
-Add salt, then bring it to a low boil and reduce to a simmer for 30 minutes.
-Once the tomatoes are cooked, use an immersion blender to puree until smooth and creamy.
+Saute onions and garlic until softened.
+Add the tomatoes to the pot, breaking them up with your hands as you add them.
+Add salt, then bring to a low boil and reduce to a simmer for 30 minutes.
+Once tomatoes are cooked, use an immersion blender to puree until smooth and creamy.

-• Finish layering.
-Repeat the layers one more time finishing with a sprinkle of Parmesan cheese.
+Repeat layers one more time finishing with a sprinkle of Parmesan cheese.
 Cover with foil.
+Bake in preheated oven at 350°F until cheese has melted and sauce is bubbly.
+Enjoy!

 • Cook noodles to al dente.
 Warm noodles absorb the sauce and will continue to cook in the oven.
 If they start completely cooked, they will be mushy when they come out of the oven.
 Brush up on more tips for cooking pasta.

-• If using marinara, or another kind of sauce, be sure to go for the good quality stuff.
+• If using another kind of sauce, be sure to go for the good quality stuff.
 There are so few ingredients in this easy, baked mostaccioli that each ingredient stands out.

-• When under the broiler, keep an eye on it.
+• If placing under broiler, keep an eye on it.
 If 1 minute isn’t golden enough for you, try another 1-2 minutes but no more.
-Don’t walk away, it can burn if you’re not watching it.
+It can easily burn.

 Baked mostaccioli on a plate.